emoxowa/russian-travel/README.md

 ## Language
 The language used for the website is Russian.

+## Project Status:
+This project is completed and is no longer being actively maintained.

 ## Conclusion
 This project has provided an opportunity to apply the acquired web development skills and knowledge to create a well-structured, responsive, and aesthetically pleasing website.
 The project has been developed using the latest web development technologies and methodologies, making it a valuable learning experience for aspiring web developers.